 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Department of Commerce and Consumer Affairs already has on file.
 A name search will take care of this for you.

-Time to get down to business: searching a business name.
+Time to get down to business: searching for a business name.
 Regardless of whether you’re seeking name availability or specific business information, you’ll use the Hawaii Business Express search tool.

 To check a name’s availability, choose “Begins with” from the dropdown box labeled “Search Mode.”
 Next, enter your desired name in the “Business Name” search bar.
 If there are any businesses already using that name, they will show up in the results, and you’ll have to think up a new name.
 If not, you’ll see a “no results” message and you’ll be free to reserve your name or use it on your Articles of Organization.